 With the release of the Last Jedi and the overwhelming popularity of the new trilogy, Star Wars fever has gripped the world again.
 A whole new generation of kids is aspiring to be Jedi, while us older folk are reminded of why we loved the series so much in the first place.

-One of the greatest appeals of Star Wars is how universal the story is and it should be no surprise that we in the world of search engine have found how it can help clients new and experienced better understand the discipline.
+One of the greatest appeals of Star Wars is how universal the story is and it should be no surprise that we in the world of search engines have found how it can help clients new and experienced better understand the discipline.

 Few characters better represent the struggle between the Light Side and Dark Side of the Force than Anakin Skywalker.
-It can feel like you’re slipping into a Darth Vader-like existence when learning about SEO in Singapore because many learn about its worst habits first.
+It can feel like you’re slipping into a Darth Vader-like existence when learning about SEO Singapore because many learn about its worst habits first.

-When looking for SEO services or advice, you want to pay attention to the “white hat” variety.
+When looking for SEO services or advice, you want to pay attention to the “white hat SEO” variety as there are different types of SEO.
 These are essentially the best practices of SEO, focusing on creating original, high-quality content, correct use of meta descriptions and keywords, and focused keyword research.

 Black hat SEO companies don’t often advertise themselves that way.
 Like Palpatine, they may deceive people into believing they are benevolent members of the Senate, but deep down they rely on manipulative practices like backlink padding and cloaking.